TomGrobbe/MenuAPI/README.md

 ## Documentation

-Minimal documentation is available [here](https://docs.vespura.com/mapi).
+Limited documentation is available [here](https://docs.vespura.com/mapi).

-Documentation contents will be improved/expanded in the (near) future.
+Feel like contributing to the documentation?
+The repository for the documentation site can be found [here](https://github.com/TomGrobbe/MenuAPI-Docs), thanks!

-## Copyright
+## Copyright / License

 Copyright © Tom Grobbe 2018-2021.

-## License (custom license)

-You can use this API in your own resources, you can edit this API if you want to add features.
-Feel free to PR them.

-You can host re-releases of this API, but ONLY as a FORK created via GitHub.
-If it's not a forked repo, then the release will be taken down by DMCA request.
+MenuAPI is a free resource, using a custom license.
+Conditions are listed below.

+### You are allowed to

+- Include the pre-built files in your projects, for both commercial and non-commercial use
+- Modify this code, feel free to create PR's :)

+### You are NOT allowed to

+- Sell this code or a modified version of it.
+- If you release a paid resource that uses MenuAPI, you are not allowed to include MenuAPI in the resource.
+You will need to provide a free way for anyone to download the MenuAPI version of your resource.
+- Re-release this code without using the Fork feature.

+### You must

+- Provide appropritate credits when including this in your project.
+- State any changes you made if you want to re-release this code.
+- Keep this license when editing the source code or using this code in your own projects.

+### In short

-It's very simple, don't steal my stuff and try to take credit.
+It's very simple, don't steal my stuff, try to take credit for code that isn't yours and don't try to make money using my work.
 That's all I ask.

-When creating a resource, you are **not** required to mention/link this API, as long as you do not claim it to be your own work.
-If you feel like it you can link it just because you're nice, but there's no need to do this.
-I'd appreciate it if you just put the link to this repo somewhere in your credits/readme file.:)
+If you'd like to do something that's not allowed per this license, contact me and we might be able to figure something out.

+Nothing is guaranteed to work, I do not take responsibility for any bugs or damages caused by this code.
+Use at your own risk.